iterative/cml/README.md

 When a workflow requires computational resources (such as GPUs), CML can automatically allocate cloud instances using `cml-runner`.
-You can spin up instances on your AWS or Azure account (GCP & Kubernetes support is forthcoming!).
+You can spin up instances on AWS, Azure, GCP, or Kubernetes.

-For example, the following workflow deploys a `t2.micro` instance on AWS EC2 and trains a model on the instance.
+For example, the following workflow deploys a `p2.xlarge` instance on AWS EC2 and trains a model on the instance.
 After the job runs, the instance automatically shuts down.

 You might notice that this workflow is quite similar to the [basic use case](#usage) above.
 The only addition is `cml-runner` and a few